I love attending funerals.

 A funeral is a community space for personal, spiritual and life reflection.

 I love attending funerals because I get to learn about the person who died and I almost always leave feeling inspired to apply something to my own life.
-In our blog post titled, Oh, How I love a Good Funeral!
+In our article titled, Oh, How I love a Good Funeral!
 I wrote about how Don Grayton’s funeral and his printed Heart Will inspired me to live and love life more fully.
 At the funeral of another friend who died last summer, I learned that as a facilitator he regularly declared “love ‘em up!” to his colleagues before leading a group.
 Michelle and I now use this phrase before our events both in memory of our friend and also because it so aptly conveys the spirit we want to bring to our work.

 Expressing grief close at hand often triggers more grief – in a good way.